2018 Georgia State Panthers beach volleyball team

-The 2018 Georgia State Panthers beach volleyball represented Georgia State University during the college beach volleyball season of 2018.
+The 2018 Georgia State Panthers beach volleyball team represented Georgia State University during the college beach volleyball season of 2018.
 The team's head coach was Beth Van Fleet in her fifth season at GSU.
 The Panthers played their home games at the GSU Beach Volleyball Complex and compete in the Division I Coastal Collegiate Sports Association.
 The 2017 season was the third as an official NCAA sport, and the second that the Panthers played in the CCSA.
 The Panthers finished with a 24–12 record, ranked 11th in the official NCAA sanctioned AVCA coaches poll.